lantus/N64-Splitscreen/README.md

-Demonstration of a 4 player dynamic splitscreen N64 setup by creating up to 4 viewports to demonstrate N64 multiplayer functionality.
+Simple C program of a 4 player dynamic splitscreen N64 setup by creating up to 4 viewports to demonstrate N64 multiplayer functionality.

 Controllers are mapped to each viewport with movement for P1, P2, P3, P4 unique to their respective viewport.